-Hedging Policy

-The Company's policies prohibit all employees (including executive officers) and directors from engaging in short sales, transactions in put or call options, hedging transactions or similar inherently speculative transactions with respect to our stock at any time.
+Our Insider Trading Policy prohibits all employees (including executive officers) and directors from engaging in short sales, transactions in put or call options, hedging transactions or similar inherently speculative transactions with respect to our stock at any time.
+For a detailed description of our Insider Trading Policy see "Other Compensation Policies and Guidelines - Insider Trading Policy (including Anti-Hedging and Anti-Pledging)" below.